 So if you're looking for a fascinating, educational and fun family vacation spot, museums like the Guggenheim can offer an enjoyable approach to art while providing a cool escape from the outdoors if you happen to be visiting New York on a stifling hot summer day.

-For more information about the Guggenheim Museum and other related topics, follow the links on the next page.
+For more information about the Guggenheim Museum and other related topics, follow the links below.

 - Lubow, Arthur.
 "The Triumph of Frank Lloyd Wright."
 Smithsonian.com.
 June 2009.
 (April 23, 2010) http://www.smithsonianmag.com/history-archaeology/The-Triumph-of-Frank-Lloyd-Wright.html

 - Time.
 "Art: Last Monument."
 Nov.
 2, 1959.
 (April 20, 2010)http://www.time.com/time/magazine/article/0,9171,892851-1,00.html